Benchmark Retrieval System

 Additional Information

-Alberta Environment and Parks has installed benchmarks to support its water resource management activities.
+Water Infrastructure and Operations Branch (WIOB) has installed benchmarks to support its water resource management activities.
 A benchmark is a relatively permanent object, natural or artificial, whose geodetic elevation is known.
 The Benchmark data consists of surveyed elevations and the name of the benchmark.
 The Alberta Government owns these benchmarks, however they may not be under Alberta Government control and there is no way of knowing if a benchmark has been disturbed or destroyed.

 Most benchmark locations are calculated to the centre of a quarter-section based on the Alberta Township Survey